mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.2/release-notes/index.md

 * The steps provided in the DC/OS 1.10 web interface to uninstall Edge-LB are incorrect.
 In order to correctly uninstall Edge-LB for any given DC/OS version, please follow the steps in the [Edge-LB uninstall documentation](/mesosphere/dcos/services/edge-lb/1.2/uninstalling/).
 * Edge-LB running on a CentOS/RHEL 7.2 node where `/var/lib/mesos` is formatted with ext4 may have connection issues.
-* If a pool is configured with invalid constraints, that pool will not be properly created and will not respect pool deletion.
-It must be removed manually.
+* If a pool is configured with invalid constraints (e.g. some example if possible) it must be removed manually since a fail on proper creation leads to a failure in proper removal.

 # Release Notes for Edge-LB Service version 1.2.2